Much care goes into producing our log-grown mushrooms and log kits. Here’s how it all happens.

 The log resting area

-After mushroom start to fruit on logs, we move them over to the resting area.
+After mushrooms start to fruit on the logs, we move them over to the resting area.
+This generally happens in the fall.
 We use a metal frame shade structure for this purpose, but other growers use tree canopy (especially pine!) for this purpose.
-The logs need protection from sun and wind, and the structure helps with this, while allowing us easy access to the logs with on foot, or even with a tractor or skid-steer.
+The logs need protection from sun and wind, and the structure helps with this, while allowing us easy access to the logs.
 These fruiting logs will fruit naturally here, but most of our production happens in our fruiting house.

 The shiitake fruiting house